ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-barostats.md

 - Induces artifacts into simulations of inhomogeneous systems such as aqueous biopolymers or liquid/liquid interfaces.
 - Should be avoided for production MD simulations.

-The time constant for pressure bath coupling is the main parameter of the Berendsen thermostat.
+The time constant for pressure bath coupling is the main parameter of the Berendsen barostat.
 The pressure of the system is corrected such that the deviation exponentially decays with a lifetime defined by this constant.

 Reference: [Molecular dynamics with coupling to an external bath](https://aip.scitation.org/doi/10.1063/1.448118)